 Its Food, Your Food

-This RISO print publication discusses the consequences of anthropocene waste, particularly bioaccumulation, from a pile of plastic bags I collected from my everyday life.
-I created a ‘fish’ sculpture from these plastic bags, photoraphed and used it as a metaphor of human’s impact on marine organisms.
+The piece discusses the bioaccumulation consequences of anthropocene waste.
+I created a ‘fish’ sculpture from plastic bags, photoraphed and used it as a metaphor of human’s impact on marine organisms.

 I would like to give the reader a more comprehensive view of the bioaccumulation of plastic in the ocean.
-Everyone knows that plastic is not biodegradable and bad for the environment, but I realized people don’t actually understand the mechanism behind it.
-Therefore, I decided to break the research into the 8 main categories below: plastic chemical structure, history of plastic, global plastic generation and distribution, current statistics on plastic, how plastic ends up in the ocean, bioaccumulation in marine organisms, health Concerns, The United States plastic production.
+My research included 8 main categories: plastic chemical structure, history of plastic, global plastic generation and distribution, current statistics on plastic, how plastic ends up in the ocean, bioaccumulation in marine organisms, health Concerns, The United States plastic production.

 Wanting to use a material that is ubiquitous and frequently used, I chose Ralph’s plastic bags as my main material.
 We had a full cabinet of these bags at home from the past two years of grocery shopping.